 I love to buy whole spices when they are available and toast and grind them myself.
 There’s nothing quite so wonderful as toasting a cinnamon stick, snapping it into pieces and whizzing it up in my coffee grinder and inhaling a super potent, fresh and spicy cinnamon cloud.
-A while back I started making my own blends of herbs and spices (see my KFC chicken, Mixed Spice, Pumpkin Pie Spice and Curry Paste for more evidence) and I really love it.

 It’s chance to personalise spice blends to your own taste as well as getting lots more flavour than from a dried up little supermarket sachet or jar.
 My Italian Seasoning is the latest experiment and I’ve got loads of recipes coming up for you to use it in, so Pin this post and get a big batch ground up today!

 When I think of Italian food, the flavours which come to mind are oregano, basil, fennel, red chilli and rosemary.
 Imagine a pizza without a sprinkling of oregano, pesto without basil (sacrilege!), pasta alla aglio, olio e peperoncini wwithout flecks of red chilli or my version with extra prawns.